Everything your book group needs for a lively discussion,

 - Pulitzer prize winners like The Known World by Edward P. Jones, The Road by Cormac McCarthy, Middlesex by Jeffrey Eugenides and Olive Kitteridge by Elizabeth Strout

 - Book club classics like The Curious Incident of the Dog in the Night-Time by Mark Haddon and The Kite Runner by Khaled Hosseini

 - Excellently reviewed, recently published "under the radar" titles you may have missed, likeThe lmperfectionists by Tom Rachman, Room by Emma Donoghue, Major Pettigrew’s Last Stand by Helen Simonson, and others

 With 60 titles, it’s enough to keep your club reading all year long.

 Book Club titles cannot be placed on hold using the Library catalog.
 Download a printer-friendly copy of our Book Club in a Box Information Sheet.

 - Borrower must have a Thousand Oaks Library card.

-- The loan period is six weeks.
+- The loan period is eight weeks and cannot be renewed.